Go directly to: Content

 - Chiropractors and podiatrists require referrals.

-- Dentists do not require a referral unless the services are TMJ related
+- Dentists do not require a referral unless the services are temporomandibular joint (TMJ) related

-- If PCN is secondary insurance, referrals are still required except when
+- If a member's Personal Choice plan is secondary insurance, referrals are still required.

 - All referrals must be reissued if the patient has changed their PCP.
 The